EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 At the second partition, we will choose *n* as the pivot element. so after partition, we get two arrays:
 ⟨*n* - 1, *n* - 2, …, 2⟩ and ⟨⟩. .
 This is the worst case scenario.

-Notice that after the second partition, the subarray ⟨*n* - 1, *n* - 2, …, 2⟩ is in decreasing order, so we get ourself a subproblem of the original problem.
+Notice that after the second partition, the subarray ⟨*n* - 1, *n* - 2, …, 2⟩ is in decreasing order, so we get ourselves a subproblem of the original problem.
 Since the first two partitions of the partition is the worst cast scenario, we know that the subproblem will also be the worst case scenario.
 So the running time is Θ($n^2$).

 ##### 7.2-4